 Travelling Around Australia

-Distances between places are vast and long as you travel around Australia.
+Travelling around Australia, the distances between places are vast and long.
 There’s a great bus network with Greyhound and epic train journeys and a rail pass is a good way of saving money.
 If you’re limited on time use internal flights between the cities: Qantas, Jetstar and Virgin Australia operate domestically.

 Renting a car is only recommended for those long distances when you have company to travel with.
 With so many backpackers to choose from there are plenty of people to keep you company.

-Coach tours are also a great way to see areas of the country and share the experience with your fellow passengers; choose Oz Experience for a party atmosphere or AAT Kings for more civilised companionship.
+Coach tours are also a great way for travelling Australia.
+You get to see areas of the country and share the experience with your fellow passengers.
+Choose Oz Experience for a party atmosphere or AAT Kings for more civilised companionship.